biocatiit/musclex/docs/Installation/pip.md

 Some of the libraries used by MuscleX require a compilation of the source code to properly work on windows.
 To do so, you need to install the build tools from [Microsoft Build Tools 2022](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 ##### Installation of the Microsoft studio build tools
+To install the build tools, follow these steps:
 - start to the visual studio installer app
 - once the visual studio installer app is opened, go to the "workloads" tab, check the "C++ build tools" box
 - only check MSVC … C++ x64/x86 build tools and windows <your version number> SDK and uncheck the rest of options